Key Lesson: When control (manipulation or domination) is present in a relationship, it will, at some point, become intolerable.

 23. What happens to your freedom when you put it underneath love?

-25. Use a truth table for a husband that says, “She should respect me because I am showing love to her!”
+24. Use a truth table.
+A husband says, “She should respect me because I am showing love to her!”

-26. If someone asks this question, “What if they never change?”
+25. If someone asks, “What if they never change?”
 What would you say to them?

 >